Amy Robinson

-Biography
+Life and career

-Robinson grew up in Trenton, New Jersey and attended Sarah Lawrence College with later film education at the Sundance Institute.
+Born in Trenton, New Jersey on April 13, 1948, Robinson is the eldest of three daughters born to Rutgers University professor Estelle (née Richmond) and West Trenton-based pediatrician Irving W. Robinson.
+She attended Trenton High School (class of 1966) and Sarah Lawrence College, where she was classmates with Brian De Palma, with later film education at the Sundance Institute.
+She was a production assistant on De Palma's Sisters (1972) and Phantom of the Paradise (1974).

 She got her first film role as the female lead in Martin Scorsese's breakthrough hit Mean Streets.
-She turned to producing when disappointed with the roles she was being offered, eventually producing Scorcese's film After Hours.
+She turned to producing when disappointed with the roles she was being offered, eventually producing Scorsese's film After Hours.

+In 1986, Robinson and her business partner in Double Play Productions, Griffin Dunne, signed a two-year deal with Metro-Goldwyn-Mayer to develop motion pictures.
 She was a member of the dramatic jury at the Sundance Film Festival in 1987.

-In 1986, Robinson and her business partner in Double Play Productions, Griffin Dunne, signed a two-year deal with Metro-Goldwyn-Mayer to develop motion pictures.